KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

    :alt: Glaxnimate with background

-It is only possible to have one instance of Glaxnimate open.
-That means, once change is done in Glaxnimate save the animation and close Glaxnimate before you double click another animation clip.
+It is possible to have several Glaxnimate instances open, but the background will only be send to the one opened first in Glaxnimate.
+If you like to see the Kdenlive background of another animation clip, save the animation and close Glaxnimate before you double click another animation clip.

 .. _change_speed_of_a_clip: